ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 3. Calculte factorial from 1 to r'.
 Let this be f'.
 4. Divide F by f'.
 This is the answer.
 5. Always calculate using long.

 <a href="#Contents">Back to contents</a>

+<a name="LinkedLists"></a>
+## Linked Lists
+A linked list is a data structure in which elements are not stored in contigous locations and are linked to each other using pointers.
+Linked lists consists of nodes which store the value for the node and the link to the next node to which it is connected.
+The lists can be single directed or double directed lists.

+<a name="LL_SinglyLinkedList"></a>
+### Singly Linked List

+<a href="#Contents">Back to contents</a>